 - Every bitcoin transaction is recorded and verified on a public, digital record.
 There are over 7,000 people using their computers to simultaneously keep identical records of these transactions.
 The purpose of so many records is to reduce the risk of any single person or group manipulating and falsifying the data.
 In other words, public records provide transparency, security and ensures bitcoin transactions are permanent.

 - Mining is the computer process of recording and verifying information on the digital record known as the blockchain.
 There are many different ways to mine but bitcoin mining also requires computers to solve a tough math problem.

 - Because mining requires computer power, people do this work in return for money.Miners are paid in transaction fees, that’s a small amount of bitcoin paid by people like you and I when we send bitcoin.
 Another incentive to mine is that the first computer to solve the math problem will earn 12.5 new, virgin coins.
+(Virgin coins are “uncirculated” bitcoin.
+In other words, no one has ever used them.)
 At the time of this writing, that’s equal to nearly $86,000.